 In order to achieve and maintain high levels of personal safety and performance efficiency, it is essential that the opening at the back of the fire and the flue are kept clear of any form of obstruction.
-It is possible that deposits of mortar or soot could fall and accumulate causing the flue to be blocked or restricted and (Shown at rear for clarity) so preventing proper clearance of dangerous exhaust fumes.
+It is possible that deposits of mortar or soot could fall and accumulate causing the flue to be blocked or restricted and so preventing proper clearance of dangerous exhaust fumes.